Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Introduction

 \paragraph{Late Fusion Methods} Late fusion methods apply community detection independently on the structural and attribute spaces, and then merge the resulting partitions into a single consensus \parencite{huang2016consensus}.
 This combination is typically achieved through consensus clustering algorithms, which reconcile multiple partitions into a unified solution.

 Along this useful classification, this survey underlines the absence of a universally preferred method in the field, as well as the lack of consensus on the impact of fusing structure and attributes, particularly regarding when such fusion is truly beneficial.
-Therefore, our work explores both early- and simultaneous-fusion strategies, staying focus on the question of how the fusion of structural and attribute information affects clustering performance in distance based methods.
+Therefore, our work explores both early- and simultaneous-fusion strategies.

+In particular, our work seeks to both evaluate and advance graph clustering techniques grounded in optimal transport.
+Section~\ref{ot_graph} develops GW methods, which form the core building blocks of our algorithms, while existing extensions for graph partitioning are further detailed in Section~\ref{existing_gw_methods}.
+Another optimal-transport-based approach for graph partitioning exists \parencite{ni2019community} but, to the best of our knowledge, is not directly applicable to attributed graphs, though still worth mentioning.
+This latter, based on Ollivier-Ricci curvature, leverages optimal transport to assign curvature values to edges, reflecting how probability mass spreads locally between nodes.
+Positive curvature typically corresponds to well-connected intra-community links, whereas negative curvature highlights inter-community “bridges”.
+By identifying and removing negatively curved edges, the method aims to reveal the community structure in complex networks.